miaowware/callsignlookuptools/devnotes/inheritance.md

 CallsignLookupTools (CLT) is designed to be extremely modular, support sync and async, and require minimal additional code when adding a new lookup source.
-This comes at the cost of making the inheritance tree is fairly complex.
+This comes at the cost of making the inheritance tree fairly complex.

 ## Abstract Base Classes